Importing to Finland & Customs Duties

 - Related Links

 This page is a summary only and there are exceptions to the below conditions.
-Please contact Finnish Customs (Tulli) or read their Customer Instructions for detailed information on excise taxation, motor vehicles, and passengers & removals.
+Please visit the Finnish Customs (Tulli) site for detailed information on declaring goods, online purchasing, travelling, moving to / from Finland, gifts, and more.

 From EU countries